-- (a) the Minister may sub-licence others to publish, print, adapt and reproduce but not on-licence reports. - (b) the Minister and any sub-licensee will acknowledge the licence holder's and any identifiable consultant's ownership of copyright in any reproduction of the reports, including storage of reports onto an electronic database. - (c) the licence holder does not warrant ownership of all copyright works in any report and, the licence holder will use best endeavours to identify those parts of the report for which the licence holder owns the copyright. - (d) there is no royalty payable by the Minister for the licence. - (e) if the licence holder has reasonable grounds to believe that the Minister has exercised his rights under the non-exclusive copyright licence in a manner which adversely affects the operations of the licence holder, that licence is revocable on the giving of a period of not less than three months notice.
+- (a) The Minister may sub-licence others to publish, print, adapt and reproduce but not on-licence reports. - (b) The Minister and any sub-licensee will acknowledge the licence holder's and any identifiable consultant's ownership of copyright in reports in any reproduction of reports, including storage of reports onto an electronic database. - (c) The licence holder does not warrant ownership of all copyright works in any report and, the licence holder will identify those parts of the report for which the licence holder does not own copyright. - (d) There is no royalty payable by the Minister for the licence. - (e) If the licence holder has reasonable grounds to believe that the Minister has exercised his rights under the non-exclusive copyright licence in a manner which adversely affects the prospecting operations of the licence holder, that licence is revocable on the giving of a period of not less than three months notice.